bravoalpha79/MothRadar/README.md

 2. Check that pagination is present.
 3. Check that all pagination links (First, Prev, Next, Last) work as expected.
 4. By going to the admin pages, check that the total list of tickets displayed corresponds to the total list of tickets in the database.
-5. Check that the searchbox and sidebar links are rendered corectly.
+5. Check that the search box and sidebar links are rendered correctly.
 6. Check that the sidebar view "My tickets" is only present if a user is logged in and then contains the correct number of tickets raised by that user.
 7. Check that the default view in ticket list sorts tickets descending by date created.
 8. Check that the "Most recent" view sorts tickets as expected.